Organize your project settings and secrets with ease

 from stela.config import StelaOptions

-def final_loader(options: StelaOptions, env_data: dict[str, any]) -> dict[str, any]:
+def final_loader(options: StelaOptions, env_data: dict[str, Any]) -> dict[str, Any]:

 """